Reporters outraged over lack of Flynn questions at Trump news conference

 Somehow, President Donald Trump made it through yet another press conference with a visiting foreign leader without having to field any questions about the controversy surrounding National Security Advisor Michael Flynn.

-In a joint appearance with Canadian Prime Minister Justin Trudeau on Monday, Trump took just two questions from U.S. reporters -- one from the conservative Daily Caller and the other from a D.C. television station owned by Sinclair Broadcasting, both of which are widely viewed as favorable to Trump.
+In a joint appearance with Canadian Prime Minister Justin Trudeau on Monday, Trump took just two questions from U.S. reporters -- one from the conservative Daily Caller and the other from a D.C. television station owned by Sinclair Broadcast Group, both of which are widely viewed as favorable to Trump.
 None of the questions pertained to Flynn, whose job security is a matter of much public speculation.

 Reporters and media personalities expressed outrage on Twitter, and accused the White House of foul play: "No questions about Flynn's status even though it is leading every newscast??
 Are these planted questions on the Washington side?"
 Fox News National Security Correspondent Jennifer Griffin asked on Twitter.